April 11, 2017

 Does meat cause cancer?

-Scientists advise us to limit our consumption of processed meat, and keep our consumption of red meat to 500g a week or less, which gives us real scope for enjoying some delicious meat-based meals.
-Bear in mind that a bolognaise sauce made with 500g of lean, good-quality beef mince would serve a good six hungry adults.
+Scientists advise us to limit our consumption of processed meat and to keep our consumption of red meat to 500g a week or less, which gives us real scope for enjoying some delicious meat-based meals.
+Bear in mind that a bolognaise sauce made with 500g of lean, good-quality beef mince would serve six hungry adults.
 And to put the role some meats can play into perspective, studies suggest that by smoking 20 cigarettes a day our lung cancer risk is 100-200 times greater than the effect of eating more than the recommended amount of processed meat!

 Is there a link between high salt intake and cancer?

 When it comes to salt’s relationship with cancer, studies are in their infancy, but the stomach can be more likely to fall prey to cancer if you have a high-salt diet.
 Smoked foods can be heavy in salt – this includes, unfortunately, such delicacies as smoked mackerel and salmon.
 There isn’t any need to avoid them completely, just try not to have too much and give your body a dose of fresh vegetables and wholegrain goodness alongside to help compensate.
 A few slices of smoked salmon on warm wholegrain bread, served with a big watercress and raw spinach and tomato salad, is far better for you all round than if you have the same smoked salmon with white bread, with a poor quality margarine on it, and a bag of crisps.